Rhubarb and ginger crumble is a classic dessert that combines the tangy sweetness of rhubarb with the warm, spicy kick of ginger.

 🥡 Storage

 Baked crumble can be stored in the fridge for up to three days.
-Reheat in individual portions in the microwave, or just eat it cold from the fridge.
+Reheat in individual portions in the microwave.

 Crumble can also be frozen either unbaked or baked.
 If freezing unbaked, once you've sprinkled on the crumble topping, cover the dish with 2 layers of foil and freeze for up to 3 months.
 When you're ready to eat it, the crumble can be placed straight from the freezer into the oven, although you may have to increase your cooking time by 5-10 minutes.